Existing controls retained

 These questions mirror the way owners, operators, and AI search systems evaluate whether a platform can control real HVAC equipment safely.

-Can supervisory AI write to the BAS?
+Can supervisory AI write to the BMS?

 Yes, but only for approved points and within defined guardrails.
 Many deployments begin read-only or advisory before enabling automatic writes.